caisq/tfjs-dump/speech-command/README.md

 # Using the tfjs-layers speech-command pipeline

-## 1. Convert the wav file from the speech-command dataset
+## 1. Convert the .wav files from the speech-command dataset

 For example: